 One topic that the panelists discussed was persecution and prejudice against Mormons.
 While they all said they are generally accepted in the broader community, they feel they are perceived as different from other Christians.

 The panel also addressed a common question brought up to Church members concerning the consumption of caffeine.
-Officially, the Mormon Church does not have a position on the issue.
-Second-year Miranda Cherkas said her family avoids hot drinks, such as herbal teas and coffee.
-A Mormon audience member, who was drinking a Coke at the time, said that his family does not abstain from drinking caffeine.
+Officially, it is not allowed in the Mormon faith, although according to the panelists, practices vary.
+Second-year Miranda Cherkas said her family simply avoids hot drinks, such as herbal teas and coffee.
+A Mormon audience member, who was drinking a Coke at the time, said that his family actually doesn’t abstain from drinking caffeine.